sanger-pathogens/ntd_website/README.md

 * Click on **"Options"** and select **"View Order Details"**
 * The current map is *World Map (Bnl3ZB7A)*.
 Click **"View"**

-### Making changes to map data
+### Making map modifications

 * Go to the **"Locations"** tab.
 * Update map data
   * **Option 1: Update existing collaborator details (no new city)**:- These updates are done in the "Description" column.
 See [map label formatting](#map-label-formatting) for more information.
   * **Option 2: Update existing collaborator details (new city)**:- Remove the existing collaborator details from the "Description" column.
-Add new city with the collaborator details by following the instructions for [adding a new location](#adding-a-new-location-to-the-map).
+Add new city with the collaborator details by following the instructions for [adding a new location](#adding-a-new-city).
   * **Option 3: Add a new collaborator to an existing city**:- These updates are done in the "Description" column.
 See [map label formatting](#map-label-formatting) for more information.
-  * **Option 4: Add a new collaborator to a new city**:- Add new city with the collaborator details by following the instructions [adding a new location](#adding-a-new-location-to-the-map).
+  * **Option 4: Add a new collaborator to a new city**:- Add new city with the collaborator details by following the instructions [adding a new location](#adding-a-new-city).

-### Adding a new location to the map
+### Adding a new city

 Where collaborators have moved to a new research center or a new collaborator has been added where there is no city pin on the map, a new location will need to be added.